WyattBlue/auto-editor/README.md

  * fastVideoPlus and fastVideo have been combined.
  * Auto-Editor is now a proper command line program.
 You can now download **everything** with pip.

+#### Hotfix
+ * fixed macOS FFmpeg binaries not working unless the user already installed ffmpeg at some point.
+ * fixed premiere.py searching for the width and height of an audio file.

 [See the Changelog](/resources/CHANGELOG.md) for all the differences between releases.